 The structure of the district's DB plan is characterized as multiemployer, since neither the assets, liabilities nor cost of any plan is segregated or separately accounted for by participating employers (bank and associations).
 No portion of any surplus assets is available to any participating employer.
 As a result, participating employers of the plan only recognize as cost the required contributions for the period and a liability for any unpaid contributions required for the period of their financial statements.
 Plan obligations, assets and the components of annual benefit expenses are recorded and reported upon district combination only.
 The bank records current contributions to the DB plan as an expense in the current year.

 The DB plan is noncontributory, and benefits are based on salary and years of service.
 The legal name of the plan is Farm Credit Bank of Texas Pension Plan; its employer identification number is 74-1110170.
 The DB plan is not subject to any contractual expiration dates.
 The DB plan's funding policy is to fund current year benefits expected to be earned by covered employees.
 The plan sponsor is the board of directors of the bank.
 The "projected unit credit" actuarial method is used for both financial reporting and funding purposes.
 District employers have the option of providing enhanced retirement benefits, under certain conditions, within the DB plan, to facilitate reorganization and/or restructuring.
 Actuarial information regarding the DB pension plan accumulated benefit obligation and plan asset is calculated for the district as a whole and is presented in the district's Annual Report to Stockholders.
-The actuarial present value of vested and nonvested accumulated benefit obligation exceeded the net assets of the DB plan as of December 31, 2015.
+The actuarial present value of vested and nonvested accumulated benefit obligation exceeded the net assets of the DB plan as of December 31, 2016.
 The risks of participating in this multiemployer plan are different from single-employer plans in the following aspects:

-- a.
-Assets contributed to the multiemployer plan by one employer may be used to provide benefits to employees of other participating employers. - b.
+- Assets contributed to the multiemployer plan by one employer may be used to provide benefits to employees of other participating employers. - b.
 If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - c.
 If the participating employer chooses to stop participating in the multiemployer plan, it may be required to pay the plan an amount based on the underfunded status of the plan, referred to as a withdrawal liability.

-The following table includes additional information regarding the funded status of the plan, the bank's contributions and the percentage of bank contribution to total plan contributions for the years ended December 31, 2015, 2014 and 2013:
+The following table includes additional information regarding the funded status of the plan, the bank's contributions and the percentage of bank contribution to total plan contributions for the years ended December 31, 2016, 2015 and 2014:

-2015 2014 2013 Funded status of plan Bank's contribution \$ 66.8% 985 \$ 67.5% 2.133 \$ 77.3% 2.977 Percentage of bank's contribution to total Ψ 505 Ψ 2,100 Ψ 2,511 contributions 9.2% 17.5% 18.1%
+2016 2015 2014

+Funded status of plan 66.4% 66.8% 67.5%

+Bank's contribution \$ 691 \$ 985 \$ 2,133

+Percentage of bank's

+contribution to total

+contributions 5.9% 9.2% 17.5%

 The funded status presented above is based on the percentage of plan assets to projected benefit obligations.
-DB plan funding is based on the percentage of plan assets to the accumulated benefit obligation, which was 72.5 percent, 74.5 percent and 86.1 percent at December 31, 2015, 2014 and 2013, respectively.
+DB plan funding is based on the percentage of plan assets to the accumulated benefit obligation, which was 70.6 percent, 72.5 percent and 74.5 percent at December 31, 2016, 2015 and 2014, respectively.